vygr/ChrysaLisp/docs/DIARY.md

 Recently a request came up about being able to create fast hash set and hash map structures at the Lisp level.
-Now ChrysaLisp already has a VP level class for hash maps and hash sets, but they are specialized for handling the environment facilities of the Lisp interpreter.
+Now ChrysaLisp already has a VP level class for hash maps and hash sets, but they are specialised for handling the environment facilities of the Lisp interpreter.

 There is a fast `(find)` function that can be used to create simple and fast